andrewchou949/Assignment-3-Autumn-2021-CSS342-Maze-Creature-Project/README.md

 # Maze
 Goals: Understand recursion and solve a maze

+Assignment 3 of CSS 342 class Autumn 2021 Quarter for UWB

+This assignment illustrate a maze solver algorithm, where maze are being provided in form of txt file and creature.cpp file is the class to exhausively explore the maze to find the exit.

 Given a text file representing a maze, as below, find the path for creature to get to the exit and mark the path explored.